threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/grid_architecture.md

 - This software is beta quality but usable for production.
 Be reminded that the workload itself is running on Zero-OS and the Smart Contract for IT layer, which is production quality.
 - Our newest version is 2.6, which has a nice UI and user-friendly wizards.

-*Note: This was last updated March 2021.*

-!!!include:grid_toc